Galicarnax/cpp-tutorial/README.md

 > different functions should look differently".
 In this respect
 > `C/C++` fails miserably.
 Thus, `*` in front of a pointer means
 > dereferencing.
 Unless there is also a type name in front, in which case
-> it means pointer declaration. `&` in front of a variable means the
+> it means pointer declaration. `&` in front of an object's name means the
-> address of that variable.
+> address of that object.
 Unless there is also a type name in front,
 > in which case it means reference declaration.
 On top of that, the
 > term "dereferencing", which comes from `C`, is applicable to
 > pointers, not references (references need no dereferencing).
 You